Groin Strain (Adductor Strain)

 Cause and Symptoms

-- Bruising or swelling of the inner thigh
+- Bruising or swelling on the inside of the thigh